Earth Continuity Conductor or Cable (ECC) for EHV Cables

 • The earth continuity cable must be of copper as per recommendations.
 This is because of its high conductivity and durability.

 • The cross-section of the conductor must ensure the short-circuit current rating of the system.
-Suppose, for a 220kV system, the sheath circuit current rating is 40kA for 3 seconds, therefore the conductor (ECC) must be capable of withstanding that short-circuit current for that duration.
+Suppose, for a 220kV system, the sheath circuit current rating is 40kA for 3 seconds; therefore, the conductor (ECC) must be capable of withstanding that short-circuit current for that duration.